qiujason/Cell-Automaton-Simulations/doc/DESIGN.md

  * New Types of Simulations - new types of simulations are very easy to add as they only require a new rules class and state class.
 Reflection will take care of the rest and instantiate the new simulation models via the name of the class.
-                                In the Opt ionalKey.properties file, the simulation type needs to be added along with a list of optional keys it should expect.
+                                In the OptionalKey.properties file, the simulation type needs to be added along with a list of optional keys it should expect.

  * New Types of Grids - new types of grids can be added as simply as deciding on an apt name, writing in the new build2DArray